Become an AAD student

 We hold new student orientation on Mondays (except holidays) at 1:00.
 We welcome drop-ins, but feel free to call to let us know you are coming or to ask any questions.
 You are not required to bring any documentation or materials to orientation.
 Please be on time.

 About Our Program

-At our initial meeting, students complete a 25-minute reading assessment to determine whether they will be in Starting Points or GED classes.
+At our initial meeting, students complete a reading assessment to determine whether they will be in Starting Points or GED classes.

 Starting Points is for students who need to strengthen their reading skills.
 Students attend Monday through Friday and work one-on-one with a trained volunteer tutor.
 Students will have daily homework focused on reading and responding to a text from our leveled library.

 The GED classroom setting is for students ready to engage in core, academic courses in preparation for GED testing.
 We maintain a small teacher to student ratio of no more than 1:8.
 Classroom instruction is enhanced by individualized computer learning in our monitored lab.

 At AAD, we embed career exploration and job readiness into our core work.
 Students should be prepared to take advantage of these opportunities.